roshniLingam/microservice-demo/README.md

   <li> <b>Order Service:</b> receives orders and stores order data in a MySQL database.
   <li> <b>Product Serices:</b> stores the product in a MongoDB database.
 </ol>
+<b>discovery-server</b> uses <b>Spring Netflix Eureka</b> as Service Discovery server.
+All the above mentioned services are client to the discovery-server.

 All these services can communicate with each other using <b>Spring Webflux.</b>
 ## Uses